stryker-mutator/stryker-net/docs/technical-reference/Testing Framework.md

 Here is a summarized timeline of tests execution:
 ```
-   NUnit runner calls the TestCaseSource and gets every test cases.
+   NUnit runner calls the TestCaseSource and gets every test case.
 TestCase start event
    NUnit run test with first set of data
    NUnit reports test reult